 Crying is the way babies communicate their discomfort, hunger, or need for attention.
-It’s quite normal for babies to be fussy on average about 2–4 hours per day, usually at the same time every day.
-After a few weeks, the crying diminishes, and by around three months, most babies only cry for approximately an hour a day.
+It’s quite normal for babies to be fussy for about 2–4 hours a day, usually at the same time every day.
+After a few weeks, the crying diminishes and around three months, most babies only cry for approximately an hour a day.

 It’s important to keep in mind that excessive crying may have a medical or physical cause, so first you must try to identify if there’s a reason behind the crying by looking for patterns.
 Does it happen at certain times of the day or in specific situations like a crowded place or right after feeding?
-Can you tell if there are differences in his or her cries for food, fatigue, etc?
+Can you tell if your child cries differently for food, fatigue, etc?
 Keep a record of this so that you can compare with previous weeks.